 Federal Court (Full Court).
-With respect, does this decision echo the writer's opinion expressed in several articles that, if a court treats the materiality threshold other than being very low, it runs the risk of engaging in impermissible merits review?
+If a court treats the materiality threshold other than being very low, does it run the risk of engaging in impermissible merits review?

 The questions to the Full Court of the Federal Court (FCAFC) were as follows:

 Question 1: If decision-makers "note" a particular claim, have they necessarily considered it?